|

 Finally, the RAM decodes the Row and Column addresses to

+identify the target memory cell.
 The RAM in Memotech MTX computers operates on this

 principle, they are all 1-bit RAMs using